Gift Acceptance Policy

 - Other Property Interests

-Contributions of unusual property rights, such as mortgages, non-marketable notes, assignments of rent due under leases, oil and gas interests, patents, copyrights, royalties, frequent flyer miles and easements can only be accepted by Chewonki with the approval of the Committee after appropriate review and evaluation of the costs, benefits, and liabilities associated with the proposed gift.
+Contributions of unusual property rights, such as mortgages, non-marketable notes, assignments of rent due under leases, oil and gas interests, patents, copyrights, royalties, frequent flyer miles and easements, cryptocurrency, can only be accepted by Chewonki with the approval of the Committee after appropriate review and evaluation of the costs, benefits, and liabilities associated with the proposed gift.

 - Retirement Plan Beneficiary Designations